 How do we decide who leads each project?

-- The Account Manager/Portfolio Director (and/or Chief of Projects) find out from chapter staffing representatives which potential team members are interested in leading.
+- The Account Manager (AM) finds out from chapter staffing representatives which potential team members are interested in leading

-- If no one is interested (or if the interested person doesn’t have the appropriate skills/experience), we need to rework staffing to make sure we have at least one willing-and-able project lead on the team.
+- If no one is interested or able to fill the role, the staffing team works to restaff the project to make sure we have at least one willing-and-able project lead on the team.